 All of the following eligibility courses (or their accepted equivalent) must have been completed prior to application: CSE 8B or 11, CSE 12, CSE 15L, and CSE 20 (MATH 15A or MATH 109 may be substituted for CSE 20 if taken first).
 Courses must be completed with a letter grade.
 Eligibility courses taken outside of UCSD must be posted on a student's academic history by the time the application closes for students to meet eligibility requirements.
 Tentative grades, unofficial transcripts, or official transcripts submitted to directly the department will not be accepted in lieu of course credit on a student's academic history.

-If some or all of the eligibility courses listed above were completed with transfer credit from a different institution, students must still complete a minimum of eight units at UC San Diego for a letter grade, drawn from the following screening courses (or their approved petitioned equivalent) before submitting an application: CSE 8B or CSE 11, CSE 12, CSE 15L, CSE 20 (MATH 15A or MATH 109 will be substituted for CSE 20 if taken first), CSE 21, CSE 30, and CSE 100.
+If some or all of the eligibility courses listed above were completed with transfer credit from a different institution, students must still complete a minimum of eight units for credit at UC San Diego for a letter grade, drawn from the following screening courses (or their approved petitioned equivalent) before submitting an application: CSE 8B or CSE 11, CSE 12, CSE 15L, CSE 20 (MATH 15A or MATH 109 will be substituted for CSE 20 if taken first), CSE 21, CSE 30, and CSE 100.

 Must have a minimum of a 3.3 UCSD GPA in the screening courses completed at UCSD (or their approved petitioned equivalents).
 All screening courses taken at UCSD will be used towards the CSE Screening GPA calculation.